AlexxIT/SonoffLAN/README.md

 ## Sonoff TH и Pow

+**Temperature and power sensors are not created automatically!**

 Temperature, humidity and other parameters of the devices are stored in their attributes.
-They can be displayed through [Template](https://www.home-assistant.io/integrations/template/)-sensor.
+They can be displayed through [Template](https://www.home-assistant.io/integrations/template/) sensor.

 ```yaml
 sensor: